 1. Root cells serve to regulate the flow of water and nutrients (as water-soluble ions) into the plant, and to regulate gas exchange (mostly carbon dioxide out and oxygen in, but any green roots will carry on photosynthesis, so the opposite flows are also present).

-2. The rates at which those occur are determined by physical characteristics of the root cells and by the relative concentrations of the components on either side of the cell wall.
+2. The rates at which those occur are determined by physical characteristics of the root cells and by the relative concentrations and electrical charges of the components on either side of the cell wall.

 3. A root cell, once grown, is apparently “locked into” the configuration that was appropriate at the time it grew, and cannot change to accommodate a new environment.
-New cells must grow that are attuned to the new environment.
-That is why one may see the decomposition of the old root system if the plant is moved into a different culture, such as a bark-based medium to Semi-Hydroponics.
+When repotting, new cells must grow that are attuned to the new environment.
+That is why one may see the decomposition of the old root system if the plant is moved into a significantly different culture, such as a bark-based medium to Semi-Hydroponics.

 4. The functionality of cells in a particular environment is not “all-or-nothing,” but is a matter of degree.